zachwhaley/squashed-merge-message/README.md

 Use Pull Request description as Squashed and Merged commit messages.

-## ‼️ **Support Notice** ‼️
+## ‼️ **Support for Squashed Merge Message has ended** ‼️

 **GitHub has native support for controlling the default merge message** 🎉

 See the GitHub [announcement](https://github.blog/changelog/2022-08-23-new-options-for-controlling-the-default-commit-message-when-merging-a-pull-request/) for details.

+And the GitHub Enterprise [3.7 release notes](https://docs.github.com/enterprise-server@3.7/admin/release-notes#repositories)

-As such, I recommend all GitHub patrons use GitHub's _default merge message_ feature instead of this web extension to both take advantage of native feature support and avoid any compatibility issues between this web extension and GitHub's implementation.
+I recommend all GitHub patrons use GitHub's [default merge message](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests) feature instead of this web extension to both take advantage of native feature support and avoid any compatibility issues between this web extension and GitHub's implementation.

-Support for Squashed Merge Message will continue until GitHub's _default merge message_ feature is added to GitHub Enterprise.
-At that time, support for Squashed Merge Message will begin to sunset and eventually stop.

 Thank you all for your support and contributions! 💙